go-python/gopy/README.md

  $ gopy gen github.com/go-python/gopy/_examples/hi

 Options:
-  -main="": code string to run in the go main() function in the cgo library -name="": name of output package (otherwise name of first package is used) -output="": output directory for bindings -vm="python": path to python interpreter
+  -main="": code string to run in the Go main() function in the cgo library -name="": name of output package (otherwise name of first package is used) -output="": output directory for bindings -vm="python": path to python interpreter